lzilioli/shared-grunt-config/README.md

 <a name="description"></a>
 # Description

 This repository exposes grunt configuration that can be shared between multiple modules.
-The tasks and their configuration are optimized for development of a nodejs npm package.

-**NOTE:** If you wish to contribute to this repo, please see [Branching Strategy](#branching-strategy).

 <a name="usage"></a>
 # Usage